 You draw category boundaries in specific ways to capture tradeoffs you care about.
 If you care about the sanctity of the tomb of your country’s founder, sometimes it’s worth having a slightly weird-looking boundary in order to protect and honor it.
 And if you care about…

-I’ve lived with a transgender person for six months, so I probably should have written this earlier.
-But I’m writing it now because I just finished accepting a transgender man to the mental hospital.
+I’m writing this post today because I just finished accepting a transgender man to the mental hospital.
 He alternates between trying to kill himself and trying to cut off various parts of his body because he’s so distressed that he is biologically female.
 We’ve connected him with some endocrinologists who can hopefully get him started on male hormones, after which maybe he’ll stop doing that and hopefully be able to lead a normal life.

 If I’m willing to accept an unexpected chunk of Turkey deep inside Syrian territory to honor some random dead guy – and I better, or else a platoon of Turkish special forces will want to have a word with me – then I ought to accept an unexpected man or two deep inside the conceptual boundaries of what would normally be considered female if it’ll save someone’s life.
 There’s no rule of rationality saying that I shouldn’t, and there are plenty of rules of human decency saying that I should.